cesletter/book/docs/polygamy/README.md

 * Out of the 34 women, 7 of them were teenage girls as young as 14-years-old.
 Joseph was 37-years-old when he married 14-year-old [Helen Mar Kimball](https://www.cesletter.org/polygamy/10), twenty-three years his junior.
 Even by 19th century standards, this is shocking.

-___UPDATE___: The Church now admits that Joseph Smith married Helen Mar Kimball “several months before her 15th birthday” in its October 2014 _[Plural Marriage in Kirtland and Nauvoo](https://www.cesletter.org/polygamy)_ essay.
+<strong class="text-red">UPDATE:</strong> The Church now admits that Joseph Smith married Helen Mar Kimball “several months before her 15th birthday” in its October 2014 _[Plural Marriage in Kirtland and Nauvoo](https://www.cesletter.org/polygamy)_ essay.

 Joseph took 14-year-old Helen Mar Kimball’s hand in marriage after his disturbing Abrahamic test on her father, Heber, while promising Helen and her family eternal salvation and exaltation if she accepted: